A new kind of solutions of the Einstein's field equations with non-vanishing cosmological constant: Introduction

 or equivalently,

+The study on exact solutions of the Einstein's field equations with cosmological constant has a long history.
+There have been many beautiful results on this research topic (e.g. \cite{a1}, \cite{a2}, \cite{a3}).
+As early as 1918, Kottler extended the Schwarzschild solution and obtained the static spherically symmetric exterior solution with cosmological constant (see \cite{b}).
+In 1951, Nariai obtained a spherical symmetric and static character cosmological solution which could not be transformed into the standard form(see \cite{c}).
+Kramer et al got the Reissner-Nordsr\"{o}m exterior solution with cosmological constant (see \cite{d}) in 1980.
+Xu et al (\cite{e}) extended the Florides' solution to the case with cosmological constant in 1987.
+Recently, Kong and Liu presented a metric of the following form

+where $u,v,p,q,w,\rho$ and $\sigma$ are smooth functions of the coordinates $(t,x,y,z)$, and they proved that under the assumption the metric $(g_{\mu\nu})$ is Lorentzian, and they constructed some new solutions of the vacuum Einstein's field equations with vanishing cosmological constant (see \cite{f}).

 In cosmology, the cosmological constant $\Lambda$ was proposed by Einstein as a modification of his original theory of general relativity to achieve a stationary universe.
-Unfortunately, Einstein abandoned the concept after the observation of the Hubble redshift indicated that the universe might not be stationary, since he had based his theory off the idea that the universe is unchanging (see \cite{meg}).
+Unfortunately, Einstein abandoned the concept after the observation of the Hubble redshift indicated that the universe might not be stationary, since he had based his theory off the idea that the universe is unchanging (see \cite{g}).
 However, the discovery of cosmic acceleration in the 1990s has renewed the interest in a cosmological constant.
-In this paper, we will construct a new kind of solutions, in particular the space-periodic solutions of the Einstein's field equations (1.2) (or equivalently (1.3)) with non-vanishing cosmological constant.
+The Einstein field equation with cosmological constant becomes one of the hot research problems (\cite{g1}-\cite{g3}).